 Upon completion of review of the application materials, the Graduate Dean will notify the applicant in writing of the disposition of the application for admission.
-A decision regarding admission may be appealed to the Graduate Council, through the Graduate Dean, and the Graduate Dean may also initiate referral of individual cases to the Council.
+A decision regarding admission may be appealed to the Graduate Dean, and the Graduate Dean may also initiate referral of individual cases to the Council.
 In all cases, the Graduate Dean will notify the applicant in writing of action taken on appeals or referrals.

 Admission to a Degree Program

 Admission to a degree program is based upon evaluation of the student’s academic record and previous experience by the graduate faculty of the department(s) offering the program.
 All applicants must have earned a baccalaureate degree from a regionally accredited college or university.
-Upon admission to a degree program, the student is assigned an adviser who is a member of the graduate faculty from the department offering the program.
-Students must consult their adviser(s) regarding program planning and enrollment in courses.
+Upon admission to a degree program, the student is assigned an advisor who is a member of the graduate faculty from the department offering the program.
+Students must consult their advisor(s) regarding program planning and enrollment in courses.

 Admission to particular degree programs may include additional requirements in regard to minimum undergraduate GPA, entrance examinations, or prerequisite courses.
 See requirements for admission to specific degree programs as described elsewhere in this catalog.